Bolognese is an easy-to-make meat sauce that is perfect for any type of pasta!

 While the sauce simmers, cook pasta according to the directions.
 Add salt and pepper and parmesan, serve and enjoy!

-Serve this dish with the same sides you’d add to spaghetti and meatballs.
+I like to serve this bolognese over long pasta such as pappardelle or tagliatelle.
+Serve this dish with the sides you’d add to spaghetti and meatballs.

-- SALAD Round out the meal with an easy tossed salad or Italian Salad for a perfect Italian feast any night of the week!
+- SALAD Round the meal with an easy tossed salad or Italian Salad for a perfect Italian feast any night of the week!

 Storing Leftover Bolognese Sauce